 The point of a writing group is to not only motivate you but to also make you accountable.
 People who publicly state a goal are more likely to achieve it.
 No one likes to eat crow, no matter how much tequila you use to wash it down.

-I may love Twitter, but many writers are more comfortable on Facebook, so the other week I created a ScriptMag Writers’ Group.
+I may love Twitter, but many writers are more comfortable on Facebook, so the other week I created a ScriptMag Writers’ Community.
 All are welcome to enjoy!
 This is not a platform for my team to post marketing or articles.
 This is YOUR platform for connecting with each other, stating your goals, calling out writing sprints, finding screenwriters to exchange scripts or just sharing things you’ve learned about the craft and business.

 Sometimes what we need most in order to achieve our goals is to know we aren’t alone.
 A blank page is far less frightening when you know someone out there is staring at one too… and double-dog daring you to get the words on the page.